Alocasia Stress After Transportation

 Above: the color change from pink to green, and the new leaf showing both green and reddish hues simultaneously.

 Alocasias are complex houseplants, and their sensitivity doesn’t exactly help when you want to transport a new plant home by mail.
 However, don’t give up and don’t beat yourself up.
-In most cases, you probably haven’t done anything wrong; this is just how Alocasias behave.
-If you want to minimize your plant’s stress as much as possible, provide optimal conditions and avoid any changes.
+In most cases, no-one has probably done anything wrong; this is just how Alocasias behave.
+And even if you have given a bit too much love for your plant, that’s more common than you’d think.